Birth Control Methods

 Possible health risks include:

-- Longer term users of the "shot" may develop decreased bone density.
+- Longer term users of the "shot" may develop decreased bone density but the bone density returns when the method is stopped.

 Making a decision about your pregnancy